adbar/trafilatura/docs/tutorial0.rst

 A comprehensive overview of the available documents can be obtained faster and more efficiently using the first two methods than by systematically extracting and following links within a website.

 The formats supported are all machine-readable rather than human-readable they can also be used to automatically transfer information from one website to another without any human intervention.
-However, link inspection and filtering prior to systematic download is recommended to avoid undesired content or overstreching computing resources.
+However, link inspection and filtering prior to systematic download is recommended to avoid undesired content or overstretching computing resources.

 In addition, *trafilatura* includes support for multilingual and multinational sitemaps.
 For example, a site can target English language users through links like ``http://www.example.com/en/…`` and German language users through ``http://www.example.com/de/…``.